General Information on Asbestos

 How does someone get exposed to asbestos?

 We are all exposed to low levels of asbestos in the air we breathe and levels are generally highest in cities and industrial areas.
 People working in industries that make, use or disturb asbestos or who are involved in asbestos mining may be exposed to high levels of asbestos.
-People living near these industries may also be exposed to high levels of asbestos in air.
 Asbestos fibers may be released into the air by the disturbance of asbestos-containing material during product use, demolition work, building or home maintenance, repair, and remodeling.
 In general, exposure may occur when the asbestos-containing material is disturbed in some way to release particles and fibers into the air.

 What about drinking water?